How to care for houseplants in the winter

 Plants care changes with the seasons.
 The spring and summer are quite easy, but the autumn (fall) and winter are a different story.
 Your plants go into their dormancy period and require different care than what you've given them in the spring and summer.
 The most important changes are watering your plants less often, moving them closer to windows to compensate for weaker sunlight, stopping all fertilizing until the spring, and raising the humidity levels to compensate for the dry air and central heating systems in your house.

 Your plants won't grow as quickly and some plants won't grow at all.
 You might also lose leaves during the winter.
 Don't be afraid of this though, as these leaves will come back in the spring.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: Oct 10, 2020 Last updated on: Nov 11, 2020
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Oct 10, 2020 Last updated on: Nov 11, 2020